View Charles Mueller's Obituary on emissourian.com and share memories

 |

+Mr. Mueller was preceded in death by his wife, Wanda May Mueller; his parents, Edward and Elizabeth Mueller; and four siblings, Ralph Mueller, Robert Mueller, Lillian Buscher and Marian Mueller.

+Visitation will be held from 4 to 8 p.m.
+Friday, May 10, at Midlawn Funeral Home, Union.

-A funeral service for Charles "C.J."
-Mueller, 79, Eureka, will be Saturday, May 11, at The Following Church, Pacific.
+Funeral services will be held at 11 a.m.
+Saturday, May 11, at The Following Church, Pacific.